 31.1.9 shall have been absent for more than three (3) consecutive meetings of the Directors without permission or without reasonable explanation.

-32. Managing Director and Executive Directors

-The Directors may from time to time appoint under contract Executive Directors including the Managing Director and such other Executive Directors, for a period not exceeding three years and may from time to time renew such appointment for a period or periods not exceeding three years on such terms as they may think fit, and, subject to the terms of any agreement entered into in any particular case, may revoke such appointment.
-A Director so appointed shall during the period of such contract not be subject to retirement by rotation nor be taken into account in determining the number of Directors required to retire.

 33. Company Secretary

 33.1 The Company Secretary shall be appointed by the Directors for such term, at such remuneration and upon such conditions as they may think fit; and any Company Secretary so appointed may be removed by them.